WeiqunPengLab/IRTools/README.md

 ```

 If there is no output after running the above command, then you have successfully created an annotation file for the mm9 genome.

+### Determine data parameters

+Before proceeding with intron retention analysis, you must determine whether the data is pair-end or single-end and the data's strand specificity.
+If this information is not known, you can run `infer_experiment.py` with your data to determine these parameters.
+Note that, to run `infer_experiment.py`, you must download [RSeQC 4.0.0](IRTools/utility/RSeQC-4.0.0) and install: `python setup.py install`.